data2health/contributor-attribution-model/docs/source/info_model/data_types.rst

 Complex Data Types
 @@@@@@@@@@@@@@@@@

-In contrast to ‘simple’ data types, ‘complex’ data types specify structured objects with attributes of their own.
-These objects do not represent primary domain entities, are not 'identified' in the data.
+In contrast to ‘simple’ data types, ‘complex’ data types specify structured objects with attributes of their own - often combining primitives (and other complex data types) to express increasingly complex semantics.
+These data types do not represent primary domain entities, and are not given identifiers in the data.
 .. _coding:

 Coding